BentoBoxWorld/Warps/README.md

 ## How to use

+### Note: Java 16 and Minecraft 17, or later are required.

 1. Place the jar in the addons folder of the BentoBox plugin
 2. Restart the server
 3. The addon will create a data folder and inside the folder will be a config.yml